Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 - This two-stage approach (deep learning followed by statistical testing) allows for efficient detection of epistasis, even in high-dimensional data.

 ---

-This detailed breakdown highlights the innovative aspects of your model, explaining not just what each component does, but why it was designed that way.
-It showcases your deep understanding of both the biological problem and the machine learning techniques used to address it.